baranipek/watermark-provider/README.md

     }

   3. What about after ten seconds.
+(Watermark operation takes 5 seconds)

-  curl -X GET --header "Accept: */*" "http://localhost:8080/watermark/3"
+  curl -X GET --header "Accept: */*" "http://localhost:8080/watermark/1"

   Response Body

-  {content:"book",title:"Marketing Tricks",author:"Stephen",topic:Business}
+  {
+    "author": "Stephen",
+    "title": "myWorld",
+    "watermark": {
+      "title": "myWorld",
+      "author": "Stephen",
+      "content": "book",
+      "topic": "Science"
+    }
+  }

-  ##  Database Console
+  ##  Database
-  if you wish to enable the h2 database console within your app.Once you add this, H2 database console will be available at http://localhost:8080/h2-console
+  Embedded Mongo is used in order to store document.
+You can use robomongo for selecting records.

 ENJOY!